develephant/coronium-core-docs/docs-src/docs/server-install/digitalocean.md

 ![step5](../imgs/step05.png)

 !!! caution
-    There is an option where you can use a password instead of an SSH key, which may be easier if you're only testing __Coronium SkyTable__, though I wouldn't recommend it.
+    There is an option where you can use a password instead of an SSH key, which may be easier if you're only testing __Coronium Core__, though I wouldn't recommend it.
 You can learn more about generating SSH keys for [DigitalOcean](https://m.do.co/c/cddeeddbbdb8) here: [Creating SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets).

 Now give your droplet a hostname.

 ![step6](../imgs/step06.png)

-_Be sure to replace __skytable.develephant.com__ with your own hostname._
+_Be sure to replace __coronium.develephant.com__ with your own hostname._

 And finally, click the __Create__ button to spin up the droplet.

 ![step7](../imgs/step07.png)

-### Install SkyTable
+### Install Coronium Core

 Once your droplet is done spinning up, note the ip address.